-Multidisciplinary artist Gary Paul Bryant has an impressive and diverse body of work.
-An award-winning musician, songwriter, and composer, Gary has a unique talent for melding power rock with jazz and classical music, yet his composing encompasses everything from world fusion to country ballads in his extensive catalog of album releases and soundtracks.
-He has composed for a wide variety of multimedia projects including film, radio, podcasts, television, and web projects.
+Gary has an impressive and diverse body of musical work.
+An award-winning musician, songwriter, and composer, his composing encompasses everything from world fusion to jazz and rock.
+He has composed a wide variety of multimedia including video, radio, podcasts, television, and web projects.